Regulatory guide - WHS civil penalty provisions

 If the court is satisfied that a person has contravened a WHS civil penalty provision, it may order the person to pay a monetary payment that the court considers appropriate.[11]
 In addition, the court may make any other order it considers appropriate, including an injunction.[12]

-The maximum amount for a monetary penalty for a contravention of a WHS civil penalty provision is specified in the provision itself.[13]
-The amounts range from $2,000 to $50,000.
+The maximum monetary penalty for a contravention of a WHS civil penalty provision is specified in the provision itself.[14]

 References

-[3] For instance, section 146 prohibits a WHS entry permit holder from acting in an improper manner in exercising, or seeking to exercise, rights in accordance with part 7.
+[3] For instance, section 146 of the WHS Act prohibits a WHS entry permit holder from acting in an improper manner in exercising, or seeking to exercise, rights in accordance with Part 7 of the WHS Act.

-[4] For instance, section 144 prohibits a person, without reasonable excuse, from refusing or unduly delaying entry into a workplace by a WHS entry permit holder who is entitled to enter the workplace under part 7.
+[4] For instance, section 144 of the WHS Act prohibits a person, without reasonable excuse, from refusing or unduly delaying entry into a workplace by a WHS entry permit holder who is entitled to enter the workplace under Part 7 of the WHS Act.

-[5] See the definition of 'court' in section 4.
+[6] See the definition of 'court' in section 4 of the WHS Act.